yolossn/flask-celery-microservice/README.md

 Done:

+- you can build the cluster with terraform on gcloud: see this [k8s](https://github.com/giuliohome/gcp-k8s-sql-tf/tree/main/k8s) folder.
-- you can use the ingress instead of kubectl port forwarding
+- you can use the [ingress](ingress.yaml) instead of kubectl port forwarding
 - notice also the header if you need to test by curl

 ```